foundry-rs/book/src/forge/cheatcodes.md

 [PASS] testIncrementAsOwner() (gas: 24661)
 ```

-Another function from cheatcode that is not so intuitive is the `expectEmit` function.
-Before looking at `expectEmit`, we need to understand what is an event.
+Another cheatcode that is perhaps not so intuitive is the `expectEmit` function.
+Before looking at `expectEmit`, we need to understand what an event is.

 Events are inheritable members of contracts.
 When you emit an event, the arguments are stored on the blockchain.
-The `indexed` attribute can be added to a maximum of three parameters of an event to form a data structure known as a “topic.”
+The `indexed` attribute can be added to a maximum of three parameters of an event to form a data structure known as a "topic."
 Topics allow users to search for events on the blockchain.

 ```solidity
 interface CheatCodes {